RedSpyke/JavaChallenge_ciphertext/README.md

 # JavaChallenge_ciphertext
-Encrypting using a keyword-based transposition cipher
+Encrypting and decripting using a keyword-based transposition cipher